-- 1. Enrollment Fees for Resident Students - Enrollment fees are listed in the Schedule of Classes for each semester or intersession. - b.
-Assembly Bill No. 2236, passed by the California State Legislature, and under authority of Section #72246-72244 of the education code, authorizes College of the Desert to charge a health service fee.
-Exemptions are: - All active duty military personnel attending classes on a military base and their dependents. - 2.
-All BOG Waivers (A, B, and C). - Apprentice students. - All students who depend exclusively on prayer for healing in accordance with a bonafide religious sect. - 2.
-Tuition Fee for Foreign Country and Outof-State Residents: A tuition fee, based on the average cost of instruction which is payable at time of registration, is charged to all students who have not been legal residents of California for one full year.
+- Enrollment Fees for Resident Students: Fees are listed in the Schedule of Classes for each semester or intersession. - 2.
+Tuition Fee for Out-of-State Residents: A tuition fee, based on the average cost of instruction which is payable at time of registration, is charged to all students who have not been legal residents of California for one full year.
 See Schedule of Classes for the current fee.
 Active military personnel and their dependents, regardless of residence, are exempt from out-of-state fees for their initial year of stay in California.
-Questions relating to the establishment of California residence should be directed to the Admissions and Records Office. - Insurance International Student: College Policy #5102 requires each international student enrolled at the college to secure and maintain at their own expense, an accident and illness insurance coverage as
+Questions relating to the establishment of